zaBogdan/Zephyrus/README.md

 - + File restructuring to separate the backend and the frontend.
 - + Working with docker containers now
 - + Tokens now generate securely
+- + Session cookies now generated securely
 - ?
 Roles for users (Administrator, Moderator and Reader)
 - ?
-Session cookies now generated securely
-- ?
 Posts are now completed
 - ?
 Home, Posts and Profile pages are now working and linked.
 - - Removed first installation system, because it was broken.
+- - Removed old system of token & session generation.
+Now everything is more secure.
 - !
 Fixed the FileSystem.
 Now you can't upload the files with malicious content.
 > **Note** At this moment this version is in it's early alpha.
 Don't install this on your production system!